Westringia fruticosa

 Plant spacing: 50cm apart

-Description: attractive rounded shrub with small white flowers
+Description: An attractive rounded shrub with small white flowers.